KonstantinosBatman/CCNA-Labs/OSPF/README.md

 ##  Configuration Highlights

+- All routers are configured in OSPF backbone area 0 for simplicity and to maintain proper OSPF design.
 - OSPF is configured on all routers with router IDs set explicitly.
 - Point-to-point links use /30 subnets between routers.
 - LAN interfaces (`G0/2` on Router 1 and Router 3) are configured as **passive interfaces** to prevent OSPF neighbor formation on those LAN ports while still advertising the connected networks.